mohit3011/mohit3011.github.io/_pages/about.md

 </p>

 <p style="font-size:large;">
 Apart from the industry-driven work, I also work on academic research problems.
 I am mainly interested in the area of intersection between  <a href="https://en.wikipedia.org/wiki/Natural_language_processing">Natural Language Processing (NLP)</a> and <a href="https://en.wikipedia.org/wiki/Computational_social_science">Computational Social Science (CSS)</a>.
-Presently, I am working as a Research Associate at Geogia Tech with <a href="http://www.munmund.net/">Prof. Munmun De Choudhury</a> and at Precog@IIITH with <a href="https://precog.iiitd.edu.in/ ">Prof. Ponnurangam Kumaraguru</a>.
+Presently, I am working as a Research Associate at Georgia Tech with <a href="http://www.munmund.net/">Prof. Munmun De Choudhury</a> and at Precog@IIITH with <a href="https://precog.iiitd.edu.in/ ">Prof. Ponnurangam Kumaraguru</a>.
 </p>

 <p style="font-size:large;">